 Something else worth mentioning about Costco’s return policy is that you can cancel your membership at any time and for any reason and your membership fee will be refunded to you.
 Whether you decide that you hate shopping in a retail environment with concrete floors or if you just realize that the nearest Costco is a pain to get to, you can easily cancel your membership and get your money back.
 You can’t lose by giving Costco membership a shot!

-Becoming an Executive member offers additional benefits
+8. Executive membership offers additional benefits

 A regular Costco Gold Star membership comes with a $60 annual fee.
 And even though you can cancel your membership and get a full refund, it’s important to weigh the benefits before you make the commitment.
 But for many members, it makes sense to pay Costco even more money every year for membership!
 A $120 Executive membership makes the most sense for many Costco shoppers.